lcgaravito/smartscheduler/README.md

 # Smart Schedules

-aqui va una foto de la pagina cuando este lista
+Screenshot

 * [Smart Schedules Website ](https://smart-schedules.herokuapp.com/)

 ### Description
-This is a web platform that facilitates the search for free time spaces that students have in common.
+This is a web platform that facilitates searching for free time spaces that students have in common.
 This thinking that it is often difficult for us to find gaps in common for academic or recreational activities.
 The idea is that the platform generates a report with the spaces in which the students involved are available.